Targeted strike action by teachers ‘indefensible’ – Swinney

 The Perthshire North MSP told BBC Radio Scotland’s Good Morning Scotland programme: “I am very, very sorry to families and to young people who are having to experience this, I think it is completely inequitable.”

-He complained about the action being taken by the EIS, saying children in the constituencies of some politicians were being “inequitably targeted”.
+He complained about the action being taken by the EIS, saying children in the constituencies of some politicians are being “inequitably targeted”.

 It comes after the EIS rejected the latest pay offer put to it by Ms Somerville, the MSP for Dunfermline in Fife, which would have meant a 6% pay boost backdated to April 2022 for teachers who earn up to £80,000 and a further 5.5% from the start of the 2023 financial year, in what is the fifth offer put to them.